cjord22/is310-spring-2026-group-6/final_datasets/Vedha/README.md

 # Final dataset documentation

 This folder contains **one combined, normalized dataset** of collection records pulled **at scale** from several public museum APIs.
-Records are tied together with a shared column layout so rows from different institutions can be analyzed in one table.
-A small metadata file documents **how** the scrape was run (queries, counts, errors).
+Records share a common column layout so rows from different institutions can be analyzed in one table.
+A small metadata JSON documents **how** the scrape was run (queries, counts, warnings/errors).
 The Python script reproduces the pipeline.

-**What this dataset is for:** studying how “American history” (as *text search*, not authoritative curation) surfaces through **museum catalog data and open-access images** across institutions—with all the skew that implies.
+**What this dataset supports:** examining how “American history” behaves as a **keyword-driven retrieval problem** across museum catalogs and open-access media—not as a neutral or complete historiographic sample.

 ---